How to calculate the cost of term life insurance

 How much life insurance do I need?

-This is a very individual matter.
-The amount of insurance you need depends on where you are in your life and the people who depend on you financially.
-When you're starting a family, you probably want to have enough to replace the contributions you make to your family, including income, so your spouse or partner and your children have the support they need.
+So how do you know how much term protection you need?
+It usually depends on where you are in life and how many people you support financially.
+For example: If you are just starting a family, you’ll probably want enough coverage to replace several years of your salary so that your loved ones will remain financially secure.
 Later in life, when your kids are grown and your house is paid for, you may want to reassess the amount of life insurance you have, focusing on final expenses and other obligations, like outstanding debt.

-• The easiest way is to simply take your annual salary and multiply by eight.
+• Simply take your annual salary and multiply by eight.

-• Another way: Multiply your annual income by the number of years left before your retirement benefits kick in.
+• Multiply your annual income by the number of years until retirement.

-How is the cost of term life insurance calculated?
+How do I estimate the cost of term life insurance?

 • Yearly renewable term

-Coverage lasts a year and can be renewed.
-Its initial cost is lower than the cost of level premium term, but premiums go up each year.
-It’s ideal for those who need insurance for a short period of time or who plan to convert* to a permanent policy within a few years.
+Coverage lasts a year and can be renewed annually.
+Since the premiums will increase with each renewal, this policy is best for those who need insurance for a limited time or who plan to convert^ to a permanent policy within a few years.

 • Level premium term

-You can lock in level premiums for 10, 15, or 20 years.
-The longer the term, the higher the premiums.
-Although a longer term will cost you more initially, by the end of the term your overall cost will be lower than the cost of yearly renewable term for the same length of time.
+While your premiums may start out a little higher, you can lock them in for 10, 15, or 20 years.
+Since the price will not go up during this time, your overall cost will ultimately be lower than if you used yearly renewable term for the same amount of time.

 • Spouse's Paid-Up Insurance Purchase Option Rider1